 In Mongolia, the standard voltage is 230 V. The standard frequency is 50 Hz.
-The power sockets that are used are of type C / E.
+The power sockets used are of type C / E.

 Smart Traveler Enrollment Program (STEP)

-We also suggest you enroll US government's SMART program to get updated about the travel conditions of the countries you are traveling.
+We also suggest you enroll in the US government's SMART program to get updated about the travel conditions of the countries you are traveling to.

 While we plan and do our best that your trip goes as planned.
 But there are always chances of unforeseen events and conditions such as illness, accident, inclement weather conditions, and flight cancellation or missed connection or loss of baggage, etc. It may cause interruption or delay or total cancellation of your trip, putting your hard-earned travel investment in jeopardy.
-It's also possible that you may need medical assistance, emergency evacuation, or medical transportation when you get ill or involve in an accident when you are traveling in remote areas.
+It's also possible that you may need medical assistance, emergency evacuation, or medical transportation when you are traveling in remote areas.
 Far & High's tour cost does not cover any of these expenses or losses.
 We strongly recommend that you should protect yourself and your travel investment against those unfavorable conditions.